majorospeter98/football-ecommerce/README.md

 Football Ecommerce

 About:
-You can visit football teams kits etc.
+You can visit football teams kits, shorts.
+After you click a selected one, you can send it to the cart, then order it.
+If you are logged in meantime you can also see your order under the "My orders menu".

 Used knowledge: Vue, Pinia, Javascript, HTML5, CSS,